 HSI: High Speed Imaging Flight Probe

-Aircraft-based droplet and ice crystal measurements
+Particle, droplet, and ice crystal measurements

 While the PDI is an ideal instrument for measuring the size of spherical particles, there are many applications that involve the measurement of non-spherical particles.
 Particle imaging or shadowing methods are ideally suited for such applications.
 The HSI-FPDR, an innovative imaging-based instrument, has been developed specifically for aircraft-based icing cloud studies that require precise measurement of liquid droplets and ice crystals in mixed-phase environments.
 The HSI can differentiate between spherical and non-spherical particles and compute their respective size and velocity distributions, particle number density, liquid water content (LWC), and ice water content (IWC).